grapa-dev/grapa/maintainers/IMPLEMENTATION/CUSTOM_COMMAND_FOR_LOOP_IMPLEMENTATION.md

 ## Overview

-This document explains how to implement a custom "for" loop in Grapa using the `custom_command` mechanism.
-This approach allows you to extend Grapa's grammar with new syntax that feels natural to developers from Python, JavaScript, and other mainstream languages.
+This document explains how to implement a custom "for" loop in Grapa using the `custom_command` mechanism for isolated rule execution.
+This approach demonstrates domain-specific syntax extension, though for native language features, direct BNF integration would be preferred.

 ## Architecture